 Ingredients

-- Gelatin is used as a thickener for Bavarian cream.
+- Gelatin thickens Bavarian cream.
 Choose 2 ½ gelatin sheets (bloom 200) or 5 g (about 1 ½-2 teaspoons) of powdered gelatin.
-Note: 1 teaspoon of powdered gelatin equals 2.8 g.
+Note that 1 teaspoon of powdered gelatin equals 2.8 g.

 - Vanilla beans, vanilla bean paste, and store-bought or homemade vanilla extract are the best options for bringing flavor to the cream.
 Use an entire pod or its half.

-- Heavy cream or heavy whipping cream with at least 30% fat content is essential for whipping the cream.
+- Heavy cream or heavy whipping cream with at least 30% fat content.

 Recipe variations